-Eau Claire (WQOW) – Snow has finally made its way to the Chippewa Valley thanks to Mother Nature, and boy did it pack a punch.
-Parts of the Chippewa Valley saw as much as 15 inches of snow Sunday night.
+Eau Claire (WQOW) – The first winter storm of the season packed a punch.
+Parts of western Wisconsin received as much as 16 inches of snow.
 Here's a look at just some of the snow totals in our area:

 The Eau Claire Police Department and the State Patrol are cautioning drivers to stay off the roads unless absolutely necessary.
 Police say all of the roads within the city of Eau Claire are very difficult to drive on.
-The department has responded to more than 30 crashes since 7:00 a.m.
-Sunday morning so far, along with 13 vehicles stuck on roadways and 4 cars in the ditch.
-The State Patrol says they've responded to more than 25 crashes and 50-60 runoffs along the interstate and major highways.
+The department has responded to more than 40 crashes since 7:00 a.m.
+Sunday morning.
+The State Patrol says they've responded to 21 crashes and 60 runoffs along the interstate and major highways.
 There have been no serious injuries as a result of those crashes.

 For those of you who were looking forward to seeing snow in our area, Mother Nature did not disappoint.
 Plenty of snow plows and shovels were out in full force.
 While others worked to clear the area, area kids were excited to see the mess.